Albrecht-S/fltk/README.Cairo.txt

  CAIRO SUPPORT FOR FLTK
 ========================

-It is now possible to integrate Cairo rendering in your FLTK application more easily and transparently.
-Since FLTK 1.3 we provide minimum support for Cairo; no "total" Cairo rendering layer support is achieved.
+Since FLTK 1.3 we provide minimum support for Cairo; no "total" Cairo rendering layer support is achieved in FLTK 1.3.x.
+This option is known as "Fl_Cairo_Window support" and is available on all supported platforms as a configure or CMake build option.

+Since FLTK 1.4 the new Wayland platform uses Cairo for all drawings.
+Under X11 drawing with Cairo rather than Xlib is a build option.
+The old "Fl_Cairo_Window support" is still available on all platforms.

  Configuration
 ---------------

-All the changes are *inactive* as long as the new configuration option --enable-cairo is not added to the configure command or the CMake variable OPTION_CAIRO:BOOL=ON is set.
+Fl_Cairo_Window support is *inactive* as long as the configuration option --enable-cairo is not added to the configure command or the CMake variable FLTK_OPTION_CAIRO:BOOL=ON is, even if the new Cairo drawing support in FLTK's Wayland and X11 backend is active.

  Currently supported features